 The quarter in general

-• Nvidia’s desktop discrete shipments showed the most growth, up 8.2% from last quarter; however, the company’s notebook discrete shipments decreased 3.3%.
-The company’s overall PC graphics shipments increased 2.3%.
+Nvidia’s desktop discrete GPU shipments were down -27.8% from last quarter; and the company’s notebook discrete GPU shipments decreased -23.0%, and total PC graphics shipments decreased -25.6% from last quarter.

-• Ninety nine percent of Intel’s non-server processors have graphics, and over 67% of AMD’s non-server processors contain integrated graphics; AMD still ships IGPs.
+Ninety nine percent of Intel’s non-server processors have graphics, and over 66% of AMD’s non-server processors contain integrated graphics; AMD still ships integrated graphics chipsets (IGPs).

-Graphics chips (GPUs) and chips with graphics (IGPs, APUs, and EPGs) are a leading indicator for the PC market.
+Graphics chips (GPUs) and chips with graphics (IGPs, APUs, and EPGs) GPUs shipments are a leading indicator for the PC market.
 At least one and often two GPUs are present in every PC shipped.
 It can take the form of a discrete chip, a GPU integrated in the chipset or embedded in the CPU.
-The average has grown from 1.2 GPUs per PC in 2001 to almost 1.4 GPUs per PC.
+The average has grown from 1.2 GPUs per PC in 2001 to 1.36 GPUs per PC.